cariad/rolumns/docs/source/cook-book/index.rst

 Cook Book
 =========

-These pages describe some common scenarios and solutions.
+These articles describe common scenarios and solutions, starting with the simplest examples and working down to the more complex.

 .. toctree::
     :titlesonly: